rschristopher/rschristopher.github.io/src/criticisms/inequality.md

 How could it not?
 You can no longer arbitrarily inflate the money supply and concentrate wealth.
+The only way to acquire
+ Bitcoin is through work,
+ producing
-The only way to Bitcoin is through work, producing something others find valuable
+ something others find valuable
  -or-